 Michelle’s professional background includes several small specialty retail establishments where she polished her exceptional customer service skills.
 She also brings remarkable patience and compassion from her experience working with elementary school children.
 Michelle claimed Culpeper as her home in 1982 where she currently resides with her husband and two children.

-Meghan is a graduate of Culpeper County High School and has career aspirations of becoming a Licensed Veterinary Technician.
-Prior to joining CCVC, Meghan worked for a dog training facility and rescue group.
-Meghan lives in Culpeper with her family, five cats, two dogs, and an occasional foster pet.
+Meghan is a graduate of Culpeper County High School.
+She volunteers with a local humane society as their foster pet care manager.
+Prior to joining CCVC, Meghan worked for a dog training and rescue facility.
+Meghan lives in Culpeper with her family, four cats, two dogs, and a varying number of foster kittens.

 Olivia is a lifelong animal lover.
 Prior to pursuing her passion for veterinary medicine, Olivia had an exciting lacrosse career.
 Her accomplishments as a player and coach spanned the country, from Virginia to California to Hawaii.
 Olivia graduated from Fauquier High School and Lord Fairfax Community College.
 She also attended Virginia Tech as an Animal Sciences major.
 Olivia is now attending Cedar Valley Community College.
 She is in the process of completing the LVT online program.
 She lives in Fauquier County with her son and her pitbull mix, “Dude.”